MIDEAST STOCKS - Factors to watch - July 3

-DUBAI, July 3 Here are some factors that may affect Middle East stock markets on Monday.
+DUBAI, July 3 (Reuters) - Here are some factors that may affect Middle East stock markets on Monday.
 Reuters has not verified the press reports and does not vouch for their accuracy.

 * GLOBAL MARKETS-Asian stocks start new month on firm footing, bonds under pressure